LucasCanete/Projects/README.md

 # Projects

-Some c++ programs written at the programming class
+Some c++ programs written at the programming class.